-Endometrial Co-Culture is Co-culture can be an effective treatment for patients who have failed IVF cycles or who have poor embryo quality.
+Endometrial Co-Culture Mexico can be an effective treatment for patients who have failed IVF cycles or who have poor embryo quality.

-The method of endometrial co-culture in Mexico consists of:
+The method of endometrial co-culture Mexico consists of:

 1. Endometrial biopsy takes place during which a small piece of uterine lining is removed.